 Todd Pride, The Land Conservancy for Southern Chester County

 Andy Loza has served as since 2000 as executive director of WeConservePA where he leads public policy efforts, plans and implements technical assistance and educational programs, writes and edits technical guidance, and directs a terrific staff.
 His work is informed by seven years as a land trust executive director and leading land use planning, environmental, conservation, and economic development, and trail initiatives for county government.
 He holds a degree from the University of Pittsburgh and Lehigh University.

 In his spare time, Andy enjoys gardening, reading, and challenging the aging process in the gym.
 Among his top passions are music and eating.
 He’s the proud father of two adult children.
 He bicycles to work because he can and it’s good for the planet as well as his wallet and physical and mental health.

-Carol Grayshaw, Education and Office Coordinator
+Carol Grayshaw, Director of Education

 The majority of her spare time is spent with her husband and two sons, exploring the area and enjoying the ample parks and green spaces available.
 Other interests include making jewelry, reading, gardening, and volunteering at her local library.

 Sara joined WeConservePA’s staff in 2019.
 She provides technical assistance to organizations regarding fundraising and engages with organizations to better attune WeConservePA to conservation needs.
 She coordinates WeConservePA’s Diversity, Equity, Inclusion, and Justice Council.
 She also manages donor relations and fundraising programs..
 She is a senior fellow of the Environmental Leadership Program and a leader for The Climate Reality Project.
 She graduated from West Chester University and studied writing at the University of Iowa.